 A dfdl:discriminator on the component evaluates to false or a processing error occurs while evaluating the expression.

-An xs:sequence or xs:choice with dfdl:initiatedContent 'yes' and initiator is not found.
+An xs:sequence or xs:choice with dfdl:initiatedContent 'yes' and the initiator is not found.

 A processing error occurs when parsing the component.
 Processing errors include, but are not limited to, failure to convert the data to the built-in logical type.
 Validation errors do not cause a component to be known not to exist.